SGNovice/Disease-detection-using-chest-xrays/README.md

 * Random Vertical Flip
 * Conversion To Pytorch floatTensor type: This minimalistic approach was our shot at preserving as much information that would be clinically relevant for diagnosing our target conditions.

-Sample image for transformed dataset is as below
+Sample image from the transformed dataset is as below
 ![Transformed](images/transformed.png)

-### Modelling
+### Modeling
 We had a run with densenet161, and resNext50 during our model staging to assess and compare performances, before finally settling with densenet161.
 The modeling stage was characterized by several iterative cycles that called for new sampling and processing strategies on demand.
 Notwithstanding, the team model facilitated swift responses so that we could re-orient quickly without disrupting overall progress.
 We also had the technical expertise that allowed us to try novel activation functions - namely mila, mish and beta mish – which we believe contributed greatly to our results, in addition to hyperparameter tunings.